-Patti and Michael carry our banner alongside a dozen Maine UU churches at Portland PRIDE June 16th.
+Patti and Michael carry our banner alongside a dozen Maine UU churches at Portland PRIDE.

-Damariscotta Families Belong Together rally June 30th – more than 350 adults and children crowded the Damariscotta / Newcastle Bridge to challenge the current Administration’s immigration and refugee policies.
+Damariscotta Families Belong Together – more than 350 adults and children crowded the Damariscotta / Newcastle Bridge to challenge the current Administration’s immigration and refugee policies.

 Julia and John

-Pam and Marie (director of Mainers for Accountable Leadership), at Portland Families Belong Together rally June 30th.
+Pam and Marie (director of Mainers for Accountable Leadership), at Portland Families Belong Together rally.